mikon81/job-generator/README.md

-Parameterizable task generator for testing scheduling algorithms in data centers.
+Parameterizable job generator for testing scheduling algorithms in data centers.